-The list of blessings and curses found in Deuteronomy are a major reason we read the Babylonian's destruction of Jerusalem as God punishing the disobedience of his people.
-Just read the following consequences for breaking the terms of God's covenant:
+The list of blessings and curses found in Deuteronomy are a major reason we read the Babylonian's destruction of Jerusalem in the way we do.
+Just read the following consequences for breaking the terms of God's covenant.

 "The LORD will bring a distant nation against you from the end of the earth, and it will swoop down on you like a vulture...
 They will attack your cities until all the fortified walls in your land—the walls you trusted to protect you—are knocked down...